Wondering if a product is worth the splurge? Here a dermatologist shares the skin care she recommends investing in based on your age.

 Everyone’s skin is different, and no skin care routine is universal.
 However, depending on your age, there are certain products that should probably be in your arsenal no matter what.
 And if you’re going to splurge on any skin care products, let these be them.

 Here, board-certified dermatologist and celebrity beauty expert Dr. Anna Guanche shares her expert recommendations on the products to invest in, based on your age group.
-Keep on reading for what to keep in mind during your next beauty haul.
+Keep on reading for what to keep in mind during your next beauty and skin care haul.

 In Your 20s: SPF, Retinol, and AHAs